PEDIGREE DOG OR CROSSBREED ?

 One of the plus points for pedigree dogs is that you will have a certain idea about the eventual physical attributes of your dog.
 You can be relatively sure about his/her adult size, height, length, weight (assuming proper exercise and nutrition).
 You can be fairly sure about coat type, length and colour too.
 On the other hand with crosses this is not so easy, if you have a small mother and father chances are you will end up with a small adult dog and vicer versa for large parents.
 If the parents are of mixed sizes then who knows.
 With crosses if you go for the puppies which have both parents of breeds with a nervous predisposition say a collie and a GSD chances are the pup will inherit those genes too, whether they end up being a very nervous dog is down to its environment and early learning as a puppy and how that affects the manifestation of those genes; obviously the same could be said for a pedigree pup if mum and dad were both very nervous dogs.
 The above thinking can also be applied to aggression cases, if mum or dad is overtly aggressive then why take the risk, there can be inherent genes for aggression, so unless you truly know dogs well steer clear of their pups.
 While on the subject of hereditary genes, many clinical problems like forms of Arthritus and many others can be passed on so again try to ensure mum and dad are sound.

 With pedigree dogs you can also have an idea about some behaviours or traits that certain breeds might carry out, this is known as breed specific behaviour/traits.
 These genetically inherited behaviours will have an effect on the adult dog that you end up with, genetic urges may well drive the behaviours of your dog to some extent, though how things manifest will be profoundly influenced by your dogs early learning and the environment that they go through.
-Some good examples of this breed specific behaviour and traits would be the collie to herding, the bloodhound to scenting, the Rottwieler to guarding, the Newfoundland to swimming, the Labrador retriever to a good temperament, the Staffordshire bull terrier to loving people and the German shepherd dog to wanting to be an alpha dog.
+Some good examples of this breed specific behaviour and traits would be the collie to herding, the bloodhound to scenting, the Rottwieler to guarding, the Newfoundland to swimming, the Labrador retriever to a good temperament, the Staffordshire bull terrier to loving people and the German shepherd dog to wanting to be a higher status dog.
 Some of these breed specific behaviours might be important to you if you plan to do certain things with your dog like going shooting or doing agility at a high level and so might influence your choice.

 The above is only a small selection of breed specific behaviours, but I would like to add again that how these genetically inherited behaviours and traits finally express themselves in the adult dog will be influenced and shaped by that individual dogs early learning and the environment they experience this in.

 Without wanting to sound bias I myself have always had crosses as my own dogs and I loved them.
-People do say that a pedigree dog will find a home easier than a cross and to some extent this is true, you will not find so many pedigree dogs in rescue centres as crosses, though many pedigree dogs do have their own breed rescue groups (a good source of breed information, ring them) so appear less in general rescue centres.
+People do say that a pedigree dog will find a home easier than a cross and to some extent this is true, you will not find as many pedigree dogs in rescue centres as crosses, though many pedigree dogs do have their own breed rescue groups (a good source of breed information, ring them) so appear less in general rescue centers.

 For more help have a look at my /which-breed-dog-or-crossbreed-is-best page.